-Hungary's population of 10,415,000 at the end of 1972 was the smallest of the East European countries except for Albania and Bulgaria.
-While the death rate has remained fairly stable over the last two decades (on average about 10.7 per thousand per annum), the birth rate, apart from a sudden rise in the early 1950s when abortion was temporarily prohibited, has Indeed, the birth rate fell to a low of fallen continuously.
-13.1 per thousand in 1965 which was one of the lowest rates in It has risen slightly since then, but the resultant the world. natural increase (i.e. live births less deaths) during the last The table below fifteen years or so, has been very small. compares Hungary's natural rate of increase of population with those of other CMEA countries and some developed countries over the last two decades.
+6. Hungary's population of 10,415,000 at the end of 1972 was the smallest of the East European countries except for Albania and Bulgaria.
+While the death rate has remained fairly stable over the last two decades (on average about 10.7 per thousand per annum), the birth rate, apart from a sudden rise in the early 1950s when abortion was temporarily prohibited, has fallen continuously.
+Indeed, the birth rate fell to a low of 13.1 per thousand in 1965 which was one of the lowest rates in the world.
+It has risen slightly since then, but the resultant natural increase (i.e. live births less deaths) during the last fifteen years or so, has been very small.
+The table below compares Hungary's natural rate of increase of population with those of other CMEA countries and some developed countries over the last two decades.